harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Prepared the Marriage Age Prediction Flask app for deployment.
 Added a Dockerfile, wrote a docker-compose for local testing, and verified that the app starts cleanly in a container.
 Also ran a quick load test locally with a simple script to make sure it didn't fall over under simultaneous requests.
 The threading model needed to be set explicitly to avoid gunicorn worker timeout issues.
 - Deliverable: Docker setup complete.
 Load test passed.
 Gunicorn worker config corrected.
+## 2023-12-18 - Day 7: Portfolio wrap

+- Task summary: Final pass on the Marriage Age Prediction Flask App.
+Went through the README and made sure the setup instructions were accurate from scratch — had to update the environment setup steps which had drifted from what actually works.
+Also added screenshots of the app UI to the README so it reads better as a portfolio piece.
+- Deliverable: README setup instructions verified and updated.
+UI screenshots added.